 On our first day we checked into the hotel and soon set out just around the corner where the park entrance lies.
-Taking the first side path we came across, we zig-zagged up a green trail before coming out onto the giant ledge area of a terrace that overlooked the mighty Machu Picchu.
+Taking the first side path we came across, we zig-zagged up a green trail before coming out onto the giant ledge area of a terrace that overlooks the mighty Machu Picchu.
 The same vantage point so common in every photo of the ruins, that it seems a little surreal to walk out and be confronted with the sight of the vast, ancient structure below and the looming presence of the Huayna Picchu mountain behind it.

 It was around 3pm by this stage and fellow tourists were still swarming the site below so hiking to the Sun Gate seemed a better option.
 This trail is supposed to be easy and only takes around 40 minutes to an hour.
-And for the first half hour it’s not too bad… but then at some point three quarters of the way along, our bodies decided they’d had enough of this mountain crap, and suddenly every step became an effort busting move that our legs rebelled against.
+And for the first half-hour it’s not too bad… but then at some point three-quarters of the way along, our bodies decided they’d had enough of this mountain crap, and suddenly every step became an effort-busting move that our legs rebelled against.
 Maybe it was altitude kicking in, I think it was roughly 3500m above sea level, but soon my panting friend’s OTT motivating phrases were met with “Just shut the fuck up!!!”

 The Sun Gate

-Finally the peak was reached and before we even turned around to take in the spectacular view, we instead went and sat behind the sun gate to relax, take off our shoes and regather our wits.
+Finally, the peak was reached and before we even turned around to take in the spectacular view, we went and sat behind the sun gate to relax, take off our shoes and regather our wits.
 A few others came and went but eventually all was quiet and we could take in the view of Machu Picchu straddling the mountain in the distance, all in silence.

 The sun had started its daily descent to the horizon with the light changing to golden hues, cast over the ruins below as we sat immersed in quiet awe.